 Quorum.
-If the members in attendance do not constitute a quorum within fifteen minutes of the scheduled start time, the meeting is cancelled, the room needs to be vacated, and all topics advertised are automatically added to the agenda for the next regularly scheduled meeting.
+If the members in attendance do not constitute a quorum within fifteen minutes of the scheduled start time, the meeting is cancelled, and all topics advertised are automatically added to the agenda for the next regularly scheduled meeting.
 If quorum is not possible due to conflicts of interest, bias or recusal, the matter shall be forwarded to the Council without any further action by the CAG.
+A quorum of a committee of five is three members.
+A quorum of a committee of seven is four members.
+The fact that one or more vacancies exist on a board has no bearing on the quorum requirements.